 - robber (n.)

-- late 12c., from Old French robbere, agent noun from rober (see rob).
+- late 12c., from Anglo-French robbere, Old French robeor, agent noun from rober (see rob).
 Robber baron in the "corrupt, greedy financier" sense is attested from 1870s, from a comparison of Gilded Age capitalists to medieval European warlords.

 Regulation by combination means that the railroad managers are feudal lords and that you are their serfs.
 It means that every car load of grain or other produce of your fields and shops that passes over the New York Central shall pay heavy toll for right of transit to Vanderbilt, the robber baron of our modern feudalism, who dominates that way.
 [W.C.
 Flagg, testimony to Congress, 1874]